kerichdev/nightfiles/README.md

 systemctl enable betterlockscreen@$USER
 ```

-### btop

-Because of how btop handles configs, before I make an installation script, to apply the catppuccin theme you have to do one of the following:

-1. Open `btop`, click <kbd>Esc</kbd>, choose *Themes* and find *Catppuccin*.
-Choose it, and you're good to go.

-2. Open `btop.conf` in the btop config folder, and change the `$USER` in the `color_theme` line to your username.

 ### zsh

 First of all, refer to the installation methods of oh-my-zsh.
 Only replace the `oh-my-zsh.sh` in `$HOME/.oh-my-zsh` after it is installed.